agsb/immu/Details.md

 All composite word references are directly, placed and removed, onto the return stack, do not executing any jump.

-Uses jump and link, as call model, as modern RISC-V processors does.
+Uses jump and link, as modern RISC-V processors does.

 Does just a compare per Forth word, to decide if executes a NEST or a JUMP.

-Both IP and WR do not need be preserved, all references are keeped into return stack only.
+The pointer IP do not need be preserved.
+The pointer WR, as link register, must be reserved.

 ## More with less